Information below courtesy of the manufacturer, Mac's Equine.

 The hire period is 30 days from the date you receive the bit and if you have any queries or questions during this time, please contact me.

-The full price is paid at the time of purchase and if the bit is returned, a refund less the hire charge (£8.00 per bit) and postage is processed.
+The full price is paid at the time of purchase and if the bit is returned, a refund less the hire charge (£14.50 per bit * NS Turtle Tilt is £35.00 hire charge) and postage is processed.

 Please take care of the bit and keep it in good condition during the hire period.
 Damaged or broken bits cannot be returned.

 Don't worry about teeth marks - this sometimes happens with warmer sweeter metals - or oxidation - this happens with sweet iron and has a rusty appearance.